The Best Utes in Australia Today

 Last year’s top-selling car in Australia, Toyota HiLux has been classically associated with the tradies, builders and farmers because of its time-proven reliability, sturdiness and power.
 Its latest models are also impressively comfortable, spacious, and built with the latest technology.

 The 2020 model, which is due to launch in the middle of the year, will feature a new safety suite plus the possibility of new colours and interior treatments.
 The Apple CarPlay and Android Auto compatibility for the infotainment system, however, remains unattainable.
+Read the HiLux 2020 Car Review for more details.

 Ford Ranger 2019